 We adore precious and semi-precious gemstones, as they are nature’s treasures.
+They come from various depths and locations all around the world and many have taken thousands of years to form.
 Each individual gemstone is unique with no identical match.
-They come from various depths and locations all around the world and many have taken thousands of years to form.
-These can be seen through the stones in forms of inclusions, that many may consider imperfections however in fact tell us their mysteries.
+Therefore stones may slightly differ from those in our pictures.

 The amethyst belongs to the quartz group consisting of a violet or purple variety.
-Amethysts can be found in many places such as South America Brazil and including in Finland.
-Amethysts are believed to represent hope and strength, for which reason throughout history heads of state and clergy have used it as a sign of power.
+Amethysts can be found for example Brazil and even in Finland.
+Amethysts are believed to represent hope and strength, which is why, throughout history, heads of state and clergy have used them as a sign of power.

-The citrine also belongs to the quartz group and its colours range between yellow and orange.
-Its name origins from the French word for lemon ‘citron’.
+The citrine also belongs to the quartz group and its colours range from yellow to orange.
+Its name originates in the French word for lemon ‘citron’.
 The citrine is known as the stone of joy, positivity and of light.
 Some of the oldest found citrines date back to 300 B.C and were favoured amongst Ancient Greeks and Romans.

 The sapphire is known as the stone of wisdom.
 It is believed to give its holder peace, energy and vitality.
-The sapphire belongs to the Corundum family of gems and comes in all colours of the rainbow; with the blue sapphire being its most known.
-The Buddhist believe the sapphire can calm the mind and drive away negative thoughts.
+The sapphire belongs to the Corundum family of gems and comes in all colours of the rainbow; with the blue sapphire being the most well known.
+The Buddhists believe the sapphire can calm the mind and drive away negative thoughts.

-The topaz is a silicate mineral and it is believed to have gotten its name from an island, Topazios, located in the Red Sea.
+The topaz is a silicate mineral and it is believed it got its name from an island, Topazios, located in the Red Sea.
 They are generally colourless, yellow, reddish brown, pink, light green or light blue.
 According to tradition, topaz is a stone of joy and peace.
 They can be found around the world including Finnish Lapland.

 The morganite belongs to the beryl family and found in various shades of light/dark pink to pink/peach.
 The morganite is named after the famous stone collector J.P Morgan.
 It is a stone representing love, joy and forgiveness as well as self-love.

 The garnet is a silicate mineral and ranges in colours from dark red, almost black, brown, green, yellow/ orange to near colourless.
 In ancient times it was believed garnets formed the eyes of dragons.
 The Roman Caesar Tiberius had a ring in the form of a snake with a garnet stone in its mouth.
-It is believed to protect one from evil, give one a sense of calm and supposedly has great healing power.
+It is supposed to protect you from evil and to give a sense of calm.
+Also, it is said to have great healing power.
 Garnets can be found for example in Czech, South Africa, Australia and also Finnish Lapland.

 The tourmaline is a crystalline boron silicate mineral and is known to be Earth’s most colourful mineral and gemstone.
 Its name comes from the “Sinhalese” word “tourmali”.
 Historically one of the most significant sources was the island of Elba, off the coast of Italy.
-Today, Brazil is the largest source, where tourmalines are found in almost every colour.
+Today, the major source is Brazil, where tourmalines can be found in almost every colour.
 Throughout history, tourmalines have been used for protection and as healing stones.

 The onyx has a long history of use for hardstone carving, jewellery and as early as the Second Dynasty in Egypt was used to make bowls and other pottery items.
 The black onyx is believed to be a powerful protection stone that absorbs and transforms negative energy, and helps prevent the drain of personal energy.

 The tanzanite is only found in Tanzania, in a very small mining area near Mount Kilimanjaro.
 The jeweler Tiffany & Co named the gemstone after its scientific name of “blue-violet zoisite” was not thought to be consumer friendly enough, who introduced it to the market in 1968.
-Tanzanite is pleochroism, meaning it has multiple colours in different viewing directions.
+Tanzanite is pleochroic, that is having multiple colours when viewed from different angles.
 Rarer than diamonds, tanzanite is a highly sought-after gemstone for its rarity and beauty.

 The aquamarine, named after the Latin phrase “water of the sea” referring to its sparkling ocean-like colour.
 It is a variety of Beryl which also contains other gem varities, including emerald, morganite and heliodor.
 Light blue topaz is easily mistaken for aquamarine as their colours can be identical as well as their physical properties.
-It is said that this gem calms waves and keeps sailors safe at sea.
-It is March’s birthstone and is thought to enhance the happiness of marriages.
+It is said that this gem calms waves and keeps sailors safe at sea, as well as, is thought to enhance the happiness of marriages.

 Rose quartz is one of the most common varieties of the Quartz family and it is found in abundance around the world.
 It is most commonly found as opaque with cloud like inclusions.
 It is known as the stone of universal love, appearing in pale pink to peach shade.
 Also known as the Heart Stone, rose quartz may have been used as a token as early as 600 B.C..
 Facial masks of rose quartz have been recovered from Egyptian tombs, as Egyptians believed it could clear the complexion and prevent aging.

-The diamond is out of all precious stones the hardest and is a solid element of carbon.
+The diamond is a solid element of carbon and thus the hardest of all precious stones.
 Its name comes from the Greek word adamas, which means unconquerable and suggests its hardness.
 Diamonds are formed 80km below the earth’s crust in extreme conditions.
 Although known as colourless, diamonds can be found in green, yellow and most expensive pink and blue.
 The largest cut diamond, known as the African Star, is 530 carats in size and is mounted in the head of the Sovereign’s Scepter with Cross, found at the Tower of London.